 #1 Pocket Door

-There are many homeowners who use pocket doors for their closet, bedroom, or dining room.
-It is possible to add a pocket door to your bathroom, but you need to build an alcove into the wall for the door.
+Adding a pocket door to your bathroom is possible, but you need to build an alcove into the wall for the door.

 A pocket door slides open and closed to make accessing and ventilating the bathroom a breeze.
 It also adds visual appeal to your home.